dheidelberger/crop-converter/README.md

 #
 #
 ### Requirements
 Crop Converter requires Ruby.
 If you're on a Mac, you're in luck, Macs include Ruby by default.
 However, Macs running an OS X version that's older than Mavericks (10.9), may have an older version of Ruby installed that won't work with this script.
 If you're in that situation, upgrading to a new version of Ruby is quite easy using [RVM](https://rvm.io/), which is the way I recommend working with Ruby anyway.
 If you're on Windows, er, honestly, you're kind of [on your own](http://rubyinstaller.org/).
+There are a number of other components you need to install first to make RVM work on your Mac.
+There's a really good guide [here](http://railsapps.github.io/installrubyonrails-mac.html).
+Follow it up to and including the "Install Ruby" step.
+You can skip the "Configure Git" step.

 Crop Converter also requires two Ruby gems in order to work.
 Gems are add-on libraries that other people have written for Ruby.
 See the Installation section for how to install gems.
 Crop Converter uses:
 - [PSD](https://github.com/layervault/psd.rb) - A gem for parsing PSD files